 Our senior management has reviewed the critical accounting policies and estimates with the Audit Committee of our Board of Directors.
-Our significant accounting policies are described in Note 2, "Summary of Significant Accounting Policies," in the Notes to our Consolidated Financial Statements for the fiscal year ended January 31, 2017, which are included in our Annual Report on Form 10-K filed with the SEC on April 3, 2017.
+Our significant accounting policies are described in Note 2, "Summary of Significant

+Accounting Policies," in the Notes to our Consolidated Financial Statements for the fiscal year ended January 31, 2017, which are included in our Annual Report on Form 10-K filed with the SEC on April 3, 2017.
 Critical accounting policies are those that are most important to the portrayal of our financial condition, results of operations and cash flows and require management's most difficult, subjective and complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
 If actual results were to differ significantly from estimates made, the reported results could be materially affected.
 We are not currently aware of any reasonably likely events or circumstances that would cause our actual results to be materially different from our estimates.
-We adopted the new accounting standard related to share-based compensation on February 1, 2017, which changed our accounting policy for forfeitures.
-(See Note 2, "Recently Issued Accounting Pronouncements," of the Notes to our Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q).
-Other than the adoption of the new accounting standard, we believe that there have been no significant changes to our critical accounting policies during the three months ended April 30, 2017.
+We adopted the new accounting Pronouncements," of the Notes to our Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q).
+Other than the adoption of the new accounting standard, there have been no significant changes to our critical accounting policies during the six months ended July 31, 2017.